mansi-wagh/ChartLie_Detector-AI/README.md

     {
       "rule": "Truncated Y-axis",
       "severity": "high",
-      "description": "Y-axis begins at 80 instead of 0..."
+      "description": "Y-axis begins at 80 instead of 0, which exaggerates the difference between bars."
     }
   ],
   "analysis": {